galaxyproject/galaxy-hub/content/events/gcc2024/schedule/index.md

 Ute was the managing director of the International Communications Unit at Media Consulta International Holding AG in Berlin.
 She holds a master’s degree in history and politics.

+## Social Programme
+### Conference Dinner
+The conference dinner will take place in the [Augistinian Abbey](https://en.wikipedia.org/wiki/St_Thomas%27s_Abbey,_Brno) at Mendel's square, the place where Gregor Mendel conducted his experiments.

+### Wednesday Afternoon
+The social programme will take place on the afternoon of Wednesday the 26th and will give you an opportunity to explore the city and its sights.

+- A guided tour of the city titled "Brno Ringstrasse", drawing a comparison to the architecture of Vienna.
+- Explore the main sights of the city centre in our [guided tours](https://www.gotobrno.cz/en/explore-brno/) organized by the Brno Tourist Information Centre, including the Old Town Hall, St Peter's Cathedral, the Freedom and Market Square.